handley-lab/anesthetic/README.rst

 Installation
 ------------

-This can be installed via pip
+anesthetic can be installed via pip

 .. code:: bash